Bidhawal: Initiation ceremony

 Just after daybreak a turndun (bullroarer is heard, a signal for the women to leave and set up a new camp somewhere distantly.
 The elders and medicine men then get the boys to sit upright, and they are adorned with the tribal regalia of manhood, brow-band, a girdle round the waist, an apron and the like, while their heads were covered with an animal skin to stop them from seeing anything.
 Each bulluwrung then takes charge of his boy, and the leafy site is set on fire, until all, including the deddelun, is burnt off.
 The novices are then led off to a camp distant several miles away, where they must again observe silence, with heads bowed.
 Once separated from the women, they are given detailed knowledge of edible and taboo foods, but additional knowledge about plants is also provided by the womenfolk when they return to that company During the following days the men hunt, sometimes bringing the initiands with them, and allowing them to partake of choice morsels.
 Of an evening, theatrical scenarios mimicking acts like hunting for wombats or scaring possums out of trees take place.

 On the afternoon of the final day, the boys are made to sit, still with their head coverings, while a set of kuringal, their bodies greased and covered with charcoal stand off, with grotesque headwear, 20 paces in front of the boys, and a bullroarer is swung.
 Each is then approached by an elder, rubbed with the bullroarer, and told, always by a man from a different tribe than his own, never to reveal the secrets he has observed, on pain of death.
 The boys are then led to the women's camp to endure an ordeal by smoke.
 The following day, the tribes dispersed, each taking a graduate of the ceremony from a neighbouring tribe, who then undergoes scarification and taught further traditions.

 History

-The Bidawal may have been an aggregation of aboriginals from several tribes, each seeking refuge in this harsh piece of territory from tribal justice.
+The Bidawal may have been an aggregation of Aboriginals from several tribes, each seeking refuge in this harsh piece of territory from tribal justice.
 Howitt, who raised this hypothesis, suggested that their land functioned like the Cave of Adullam in the Old Testament as a haven for persecuted fugitives.

 Alternative names

+The name 'Bidawal' means 'scrub dwellers' in the languages of neighbouring peoples.